Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 ---

 ## Introduction
 Transactions are the heart of Bitcoin and the only purpose of blockchain is to store transactions in a secure and reliable way, so no one could modify them after they are created.
 Today we're starting implementing transactions.
-But because this is quite a big topic, I'll split it in two parts: in this part we'll implement the general mechanism of transactions and in the second part we'll work though details.
+But because this is quite a big topic, I'll split it into two parts: in this part, we'll implement the general mechanism of transactions and in the second part we'll work through details.

-Also, since code changes are significant, it makes no sense describing all of them here.
-You can find all changes since the last article [here](https://github.com/Jeiwan/blockchain_go/compare/part_3...part_4).
+Also, since code changes are massive, it makes no sense describing all of them here.
+You can see all the changes [here](https://github.com/Jeiwan/blockchain_go/compare/part_3...part_4#files_bucket).

 ## There is no spoon
 If you've ever developed a web application, in order to implement payments you would likely to create these tables in a DB: `accounts` and `transactions`.
 An account would store information about a user, including their personal information and balance, and a transaction would store information about money transferring from one account to another.
 In Bitcoin, payments are realized in completely different way.
 There are: